quii/learn-go-with-tests/pointers/readme.md

 })
 ```

-We want `Withdraw` to return an error _if_ you try and take out more than you have.
+We want `Withdraw` to return an error _if_ you try and take out more than you have and the balance should stay the same

-We then check it has returned it by failing the test if it is `nil`
+We then check an error has returned by failing the test if it is `nil`.

 `nil` is synonymous with `null` from other programming languages.
 Errors can be `nil` because the return type of `Widthdraw` will be `error`, which is an interface.
 If you see a function that takes arguments or returns values that are interfaces, they can be nillable.